 4. The Eclectic Is Your Friend

 The great thing bout us fellow INFPs is how adaptable we are to others.
-We are really enthused with meeting different kinds of people.
+We are really enthused about meeting different kinds of people.

-Meeting new people from various background is one of the many highlights of college and our type is one that excels at friend making with others in similar interests.
+Meeting new people from various backgrounds is one of the many highlights of college and our type is one that excels at friend making with others in similar interests.